Analytico

 You tried CAPI — now you’re scared of double counting.

-Someone added CAPI through a plugin or quick integration, but deduplication and event mappings are unclear.
-You don’t fully trust any of the numbers.
+Someone added CAPI through a plugin, but deduplication and event mappings are unclear.
+You don’t fully trust the numbers.

 Nobody can explain how Meta events are actually wired.